navisens/NaviDocs/API.Android.md

 **Params**
 The `heading`, as a rotation in degrees.

+### `void inputGlobalCoordinates(double lat, double lon, double timestamp)`
+This method allows you to feed in geodetic coordinates from an external positioning system (e.g. beacons/wifi) and running our internal algorithms to find an initial start point.
+The method expects: latitude, longitude and timestamp (in seconds since boot time).

+**Params**
+The latitude and longitude coordinates with the associated timestamp.

+### `void inputGlobalCoordinates(double lat, double lon, double timestamp, double angleThreshold)`
+Same as the above method except with an angular threshold input (the default is 7.5 degrees).

+**Params**
+The latitude and longitude coordinates and timestamp with the desired angular threshold.

 #### `void setCartesianOffsetInMetersXY(double x, double y)`
 Adds an offset to both x and y axes.
 So if you are running the SDK in the local XY frame, you can start at custom XY positions.